 Youth Advisory Council

 The Youth Advisory Council is seeking applicants to fill several vacancies.
 The Youth Advisory Council will advise City officials and staff on policies, programs, and issues relating to youth in the community, and will strive to ensure that youth are an integral part of the City’s decision-making processes.
 As a non-voting member of the Youth Advisory Council, each nonvoting member must be an individual at least 18 years old, employed by, or otherwise affiliated with, an organization that provides services to children or youth in the City.
-Those interested should see a cover letter and current resume via email to Sean Poulin, firstname.lastname@example.org.
+Those interested should send a cover letter and current resume via email to Sean Poulin, email@example.com..

 Neighborhood Advisory Council

 The City of Frederick is seeking individuals interested in serving on their Neighborhood Advisory Councils as a volunteer coordinator.
 The term of each volunteer coordinator is 2 years.
 Volunteer coordinators must be a resident of the relevant NAC area.
 (View designated Neighborhood Advisory Council map (PDF)).

 Interested individuals should send a letter of interest and a recent resume to Gayon Sampson, NAC Outreach Coordinator, 101 N. Court Street, Frederick, MD 21701 or email email Gayon Sampson.

 The Neighborhood Advisory Council (NAC) initiative was established to strengthen the City’s neighborhoods and improve municipal services, based on the premise that the residential and business communities in a neighborhood are best suited to identify and solve issues in those communities.